kedars/esp-jumpstart-book/docs/en/networkconfig.rst

 NVS: Persistent key-value store
 -------------------------------

-In the Unified Provisioning section above, we mentioned in passing that the Wi-Fi credentials are stored in the NVS.
+[sec:nvs\_info] In the Unified Provisioning section above, we mentioned in passing that the Wi-Fi credentials are stored in the NVS.
 The NVS is a software component that maintains a persistent storage of key-value pairs.
 Since the storage is persistent this information is available even across reboots and power shutdowns.
 The NVS uses a dedicated section of the flash to store this information.

 The NVS is designed in such a manner so as to be resilient to metadata corruption across power loss events.
 It also takes care of